Wilmington, North Carolina

 The city is home to the University of North Carolina Wilmington.
 Wilmington is also the home of Cinespace Wilmington, (Note: The studio complex was built and owned by De Laurentiis Entertainment Group (DEG) until 1989, Carolco Pictures until 1996, and EUE/Screen Gems Studios until 2023.) the largest domestic television and movie production facility outside California.
 Dream Stage 10, the facility's newest sound stage, is the third-largest in the United States.
 It houses the largest special-effects water tank in North America.
 After the studio complex's opening in 1984, Wilmington became a major center of American film and television production.
-Numerous movies and television series—in a range of genres—have been filmed/produced in or near the city, including Maximum Overdrive (1986), The Black Phone, Blue Velvet, The Conjuring, The Crow (1994), Dawson's Creek, Eastbound & Down, Halloween Kills, I Know What You Did Last Summer, Iron Man 3, One Tree Hill, Outer Banks, Scream (2022), The Summer I Turned Pretty, Super Mario Bros., and Teenage Mutant Ninja Turtles.
+Numerous movies and television series—in a range of genres—have been filmed/produced in or near the city.
+Films include Blue Velvet (1986), Maximum Overdrive (1986), Teenage Mutant Ninja Turtles (1990), Super Mario Bros.
+(1993), The Crow (1994), I Know What You Did Last Summer (1997), The Conjuring (2013), Iron Man 3 (2013), The Black Phone (2021), Halloween Kills (2021) and Scream (2022), and television series include Dawson's Creek, One Tree Hill, Eastbound & Down, Outer Banks and The Summer I Turned Pretty.